Fire safety engineering and Structural fire resistance (2°MOD)

 Assessment methods and criteria

-The examination is based on a oral discussion on a project work assigned at the end of the course in agreement with the other teacher.
+The examination is based on a oral discussion on a project work assigned at the beginning of the course in agreement with the other teacher.
 The examination is weighted as follows:Knowledge: theoretical questions and proper analysis and discussion of the case study (max 18 points) ; Communication skills: proper knowledge of the scintific language in the field (max 3 points)